torbjornbp/video-ocr2srt/README.md

 This repository contains a Python script that performs Optical Character Recognition (OCR) on video files and generates SRT subtitle files.
+Current functionality has been focused on getting good text readings from intertitles in silent films, rather than text in frames in general.
+For more general text extraction, the model will have to be tweaked to accept skewewd and angled text.

 The script leverages the [EAST text detector](https://arxiv.org/abs/1704.03155v2) model for text detection and the Pytesseract library for OCR.

 ### Current state/things to improve
 - Currently the the OCR is written to a SRT per processed frame.
 The same text will be added as multiple subtitle objects for every processed frame.
 A better behaviour would be to use a single subtitle element for the duration of similar text.